Archived information

 The Government of Canada has committed to looking at ways to increase transparency on military exports to the United States without unduly burdening Canadian businesses.
 Therefore, as part of the regulatory package to implement Bill C-47, Canada is proposing a regulatory amendment that would create a new Group in the ECL (Group 9), which would list all items that fall under the scope of the ATT and impose a permit requirement to export these items to the United States (there already exists a permit requirement to export these items to all other destinations).
 This will be accompanied by a new General Export Permit (GEP) that would allow Canadian exporters to avail themselves of a GEP instead of having to apply for individual permits when exporting Group 9 items to the U.S.

-More information about these and the 2018 Report on the Export of Military Goods.
+More information about these regulatory measures and the 2018 Report on the Export of Military Goods.

 2.2 Import Controls Policy